Keeping the community safe, together

 The actions of the Council relative to asbestos management are highlighted in a number of documents, including:

-The need to identify and manage asbestos containing material is a challenge faced by Councils across NSW.
 Many Council-owned facilities contain asbestos containing material, as do approximately one-third of all homes in Australia, because asbestos was commonly used in the past for various building purposes.

 It is only when fibro or other bonded asbestos sheeting is broken, damaged or mishandled, fibres can become loose and airborne and may pose a potential risk to health.

 As matters of potential asbestos containing material arise, Council will continue to respond appropriately in accordance with its Asbestos Management Plan and procedures and take the necessary steps to address the issue and to minimise risks as a matter of urgency.
 The Council has been working with SafeWork NSW on all active asbestos management matters and will continue to do so.

 At times this may cause some degree of disruption to facilities or services however it is important that we take a precautionary approach to community and workplace health and safety.